mantczakaus/ont_amplicon/README.md

 Succeeded   : 76
 ```

+By default, the output files will be saved under the **results** fodler (this can be changed by setting the `publishDir` parameter to soemthign else).

-And the pipeline will have generated a results folder with the following structure:
+The results folder has the following structure:
 ```
 results/
 ├── barcode01_VE24-1279_COI